 The employment tribunal judgment in Mohammed Khan v NIC Hygiene, although not a recent case, serves as a reminder that a refusal to allow time off work for religious reasons may be discriminatory, even if the refusal is made in accordance with normal procedures.

-Religious festival dates 2020
+Religious/cultural festival dates 2021

 Employers that do not already have a policy on religious holidays may want to consider introducing one.

 4. Consider the effect of training events, conferences and offsite meetings